opensearch-project/oui/DEVELOPER_GUIDE.md

 ### Start documentation server

 You can run the documentation locally at [http://localhost:8030/](http://localhost:8030/) by running the following.
+Yarn may give error about failing to install Puppeteer, but you will still be able to do everything except run a11y tests.

 ```
 yarn